 The goal of this project is to free undergraduate computer science students from having to pay for an introductory data structures book.
 I have decided to implement this goal by treating this book like an Open Source software project.
-The LATEX source, Java source, and build scripts for the book are available to download from the book's website and also, more importantly, on a reliable source code management site.
-2
+The LATEX source, Java source, and build scripts for the book are available to download from the author's website1 and also, more importantly, on a reliable source code management site.2

-This source code is released under a Creative Commons Attribution license, meaning that anyone is free to share: to copy, distribute and transmit the work; and to remix: to adapt the work, including the right to make commercial use of the work.
+The source code available there is released under a Creative Commons Attribution license, meaning that anyone is free to share: to copy, distribute and transmit the work; and to remix: to adapt the work, including the right to make commercial use of the work.
 The only condition on these rights is attribution: you must acknowledge that the derived work contains code and/or text from opendatastructures.org.